vuminhkh0a/Building-Neural-Network-from-Scratch/README.md

 # Building-Neural-Network-from-Scratch

 This repository contains exercise implementations from the book **Neural Network from Scratch with Python**.
-Each chapter demonstrates how to build a complete neural network using only core Python and NumPy, without relying on high-level machine learning frameworks.
+Each chapter demonstrates how to build a complete neural network using only core Python and NumPy, without relying on high-level ML frameworks.

 ## Structure